What is a leisure battery?

 Back to top

-How long does a caravan leisure battery last?
+How long does a leisure battery last?

 How long a fully charged battery lasts depend on the type you buy and how well you look after it.
 Different types of battery have different lifespans but it’s also important to maintain and look after the product based on the manufacturer’s instructions.

-There might be a warranty period for the battery (some come with a warranty of up to 5 years) of but you should always check the terms and conditions of this before buying.
+There might be a warranty period for the battery (some come with a warranty of up to 5 years) but you should always check the terms and conditions of this before buying.

 How to maintain your caravan or motorhome leisure battery